michal-cic/quoted-images/README.md

 # Quoted Images

-A sipmle Android/iOS application to browse random images and quotes.
+A simple Android/iOS application to browse random images and quotes.

 ## Getting Started